Skip to main content

 Should I unplug a freezer that stopped freezing?

 If you smell something burning or the compressor is too hot to touch, unplug it.
-Otherwise, keep the lid closed to hold the cold you have left and move food to another freezer.
+Otherwise, keep the lid closed to hold the cold you have and move food to another freezer.
 A full freezer holds temperature for roughly 48 hours unopened, a half-full one about 24.

 How much does freezer repair cost?